When to Use a Diaphragm Seal vs. an Isolation Ring

 A diaphragm seal is a device installed between the process media and one or more instruments.
 It includes a thin, flexible membrane (the diaphragm) that isolates an instrument(s) from the process media.
 They are a vital component for applications that involve harsh, corrosive chemicals or media with particulates that could clog the sensing element of the instrument assembly.

-A quality diaphragm seal can provide a leak-tight and corrosion-resistant seal between a pressure instrument and your process.
+Using a quality diaphragm seal can provide a leak-tight and corrosion-resistant seal between a pressure instrument and your process.
+The applications in which you would use a diaphragm seal depend on several factors.

 When to Use a Diaphragm Seal

 Diaphragm seals can be used for corrosive media or media that will have a small amount of particulates.
-If it’s too labor intensive for the customer to flush out the inside of the lower housing of the seal, the seal won’t be suitable for the application.
+If it’s too labor-intensive for the customer to flush out the inside of the lower housing of the seal, the seal won’t be suitable for the application.

-It’s also important to consider the size of the solids.
+However, before you decide on a seal, consider the size of the solids.
 Think of sand, golf balls and tennis balls.
 If the percentage of solids is on the lower side and the size of solids is small (like the size of sand particles, for example), a diaphragm seal may be appropriate.

 Both diaphragm seals and isolation rings can address clogging and corrosion concerns.
 But, you must consider what wetted material to use by considering what kind of particulates are present in the application (and if they are abrasive), what kind of metal or elastomer you need and its media compatibility.